AdobeDocs/experience-platform.en/help/destinations/catalog/mobile-engagement/moengage.md

 Mapping consists of creating a link between your [!DNL Experience Data Model] (XDM) schema fields in your [!DNL Platform] account, and their corresponding equivalents from the target destination.

-To correctly map your XDM fields to the [!DNL Braze] destination fields, follow these steps:
+To correctly map your XDM fields to the [!DNL Moengage] destination fields, follow these steps:

 In the [!UICONTROL Mapping] step, click **[!UICONTROL Checkbox]**.